ansys/scade-apitools/doc/source/scripting.rst

 There is another advanced kind of scripts in the IDE: SCADE custom extensions.
 These scripts are run at startup or when a workspace is loaded, and live until the application ends or the project is closed.
-The Python interpreters have more functions to extend the user interface with features such as toolbars or dialogs.
+The Python interpreters have more functions to extend the user interface with GUI artifacts such as toolbars, menus or property pages.

 Python environment
 ------------------